Strata Delivers First Pilatus PC-24 Flap Track Fairings Shipset - UrduPoint

 Strata Delivers First Pilatus PC-24 Flap Track Fairings Shipset

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 01st Feb, 2020) Strata Manufacturing, Strata, the advanced composite aero structures manufacturing facility wholly-owned by Mubadala Investment Company PJSC, is celebrating the delivery of its first shipset of Flap Track Fairings for the PC-24, the twin-engine Super Versatile Jet produced by Pilatus Aircraft Ltd of Switzerland.
+AL AIN, (UrduPoint / Pakistan Point News / WAM - 02nd Feb, 2020) Strata Manufacturing, the advanced composite aero structures manufacturing facility wholly-owned by Mubadala Investment Company, has announced that it is celebrating the delivery of its first shipset of Flap Track Fairings for the PC-24, the twin-engine Super Versatile Jet produced by Pilatus Aircraft Ltd of Switzerland.

 The delivery of the first shipset of Flap Track Fairings comes within eight months following the agreement between the two companies and affirms Strata’s position as the major supplier of both Belly and Flap Track Fairings for the world’s first ‘Super Versatile Jet’.